Tom Scavo: Season 6

 Tom is excited about becoming a dad again but Lynette is not sure if she loves her unborn children.
 Tom reassures her that when she will hold them in her arms, she will love them with all her heart.
-These twins are Tom's sixth and seventh children, but Lynette loses one of them to a miscarriage when she pushes Celia Solis out of the way of a plane crash-landing on Wisteria Line.
+These twins are Tom's sixth and seventh children, but Lynette loses one of them to a miscarriage when she pushes Celia Solis out of the way of a plane crash-landing on Wisteria Lane.
 It is also revealed that Tom has been cheating on some of his college courses out of fear of failing them.
 He is eventually forced to drop out of college and take over Lynette's job working for Carlos while she is on maternity leave.

 Season 7

-Tom is diagnosed with postpartum depression.
-He is then prescribed marijuana as a cure for this which stuns Lynette.
-In the episode "Let Me Entertain You", Tom decides to hire his own mother as a nanny for the new baby.
+Tom is diagnosed with postpartum depression, and is prescribed marijuana as a cure, which stuns Lynette.
+In the episode "Let Me Entertain You", Tom decides to hire his own mother, Allison, as a nanny for the new baby.

-After a big argument, Lynette fires her mother-in-law, but Tom overrules her.
-After Lynette and Allison's talk, Tom's mother shows symptoms of dementia to Penny, unknown to Lynette and Tom.
-Tom and Lynette finally discover Allison's dementia on Halloween, after she collapses outside the Solises' house after going out to buy more candy, despite Penny telling her they had plenty.
+After an argument, Lynette fires her mother-in-law, but Tom overrules her.
+After Lynette and Allison talk, Allison shows symptoms of dementia to Penny, unknown to Lynette and Tom.
+Tom and Lynette finally discover Allison's dementia on Halloween night, after she collapses outside the Solises' house after going out to buy more candy, despite Penny telling her they had plenty.
 Allison is later admitted to a nursing home and Tom and Lynette agree to visit her there.
 Tom is deeply upset by his mother's illness.
-In episode 9 Susan walks in on Tom and Lynette having sex on the nursery floor and is in awe at Tom's huge penis; she then confronts Lynette about why she has never mentioned it before.
+In episode 9 Susan walks in on Tom and Lynette having sex on the nursery floor and is in awe at Tom's extremely huge penis, and she then confronts Lynette about why she has never mentioned how big it was before.

 A drunken Renee Perry eventually reveals to Susan she once slept with Tom, putting Susan in an uncomfortable situation.
 When Susan is injured in a riot, a guilty Renee tells Tom she should reveal the truth, but Tom insists she keep it quiet.
-Renee finally confesses to Lynette, revealing the affair took place when she and Tom were engaged but having one of their regular "break-ups."
+Renee finally confesses to Lynette, revealing that the affair occurred when she and Tom were engaged but had one of their regular "break-ups."
 Lynette is naturally upset, but keeps it quiet and begins a series of pranks against Tom as payback.
 When Renee find out what Lynette is doing, she tells Tom about it.
 Tom confronts Lynette and tells that he wanted to tell her about Renee, but there was never a good time for that because he did not want to ruin the wonderful life they have together.
-Lynette then forgives Tom.
+Lynette understands and then forgives Tom.